strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

 ### Move routes

-Strapi v3 declares routes for a plugin in a specific `/config/routes.json` file.
+Strapi v3 declares routes for a plugin in a specific `config/routes.json` file.

-In v4, the `config/` folder does not necessarily exist for a plugin and [plugin routes](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#routes) can be declared in a `routes/index.json` file.
+In v4, the `config` folder does not necessarily exist for a plugin and [plugin routes](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#routes) can be declared in a `routes/index.json` file.

 <br />

-To update plugin routes to v4, move routes from `/config/routes.json` to `/server/routes/index.json`.
+To update plugin routes to v4, move routes from `config/routes.json` to `server/routes/index.json`.

 Routes in v4 should meet 2 requirements: